0-1CxH/megatron-wrap/README.md

 # megatron-wrap

 ## Introducation

-This project is a wrap for nvidia's Megatron-LM to make it easier to use like training/inference framework of huggingface family (transformers, deepspeed, trl, ...) while fully utilize the parallel optimizations of megatron-lm.
+`megatron-wrap` is a wrap of nvidia's Megatron-LM that provides user convenience like training/inference framework of huggingface family (transformers, deepspeed, trl, ...) while fully utilize the parallelism features and speed optimizations of megatron-lm for scaling to larger model.

-## Feature
+## Features

 ### Wrap

 `MegatronWrap` provides easy-to-use interface of initializing megatron-lm, settting up model, train with data given at runtime (instead of the builtin dataset/loader), logging metrics and saving model, therefore you can start you project with attention paid on algorithm.

+### Model and Algorithm Mangement

 `MegatronWrapTrainingFlow` takes care of the data parallel and context parallel inside the data collating and loss function to avoid details of megatron-lm.